ignat-z/ducalis/DOCUMENTATION.md

 ```
 ## Ducalis::PrivateInstanceAssign

-Don't use filters for setting instance variables, use them only for changing   application flow, such as redirecting if a user is not authenticated.
-Controller instance variables are forming contract between controller and view .
-Keeping instance variables defined in one place makes it easier to: reason,  refactor and remove old views, test controllers and views, extract actions to  new controllers, etc.
+Don't use filters for setting instance variables, use them only for
+ changing application flow, such as redirecting if a user is not
+ authenticated.
+Controller instance variables are forming contract
+ between controller and view.
+Keeping instance variables defined in one
+ place makes it easier to: reason, refactor and remove old views, test
+ controllers and views, extract actions to new controllers, etc.
 If you want to memoize variable, please, add underscore to the variable name start: `@_name`.

 ![](https://placehold.it/10/f03c15/000000?text=+) raises for assigning instance variables in controllers private methods